Prompting Language Models for Linguistic Structure: Sources of Linguistic Knowledge in Pretraining Corpus

 \subsection{Relationship Between Labels and Classes}

 Due to the quantity of task data uncovered in the Pile, we would like to control for the effect of pretraining on labeled data.
-To this end, we evaluate GPT-NeoX on semantically meaningful labels that were not seen in labeled contexts; specifically, we replace the task labels with the English name for each class (e.g., adjective, B-location, etc), referred to as the \textit{words} label set.
+To this end, we evaluate GPT-NeoX on semantically meaningful labels not previously seen in labeled contexts; specifically, we replace the task labels with the English name for each class (e.g., adjective, B-location), which we refer to as the \textit{words} label set.
 The model achieves an accuracy of 78.11 ± 1.46 on POS tagging and an F1 score of 56.88 ± 0.86 for NER in this setting.

-In Table \ref{tab:label_corrs}, we compare the performance between these label sets and evaluate how correlated performance of individual classes are across these sets.
+In Table \ref{tab:label_corrs}, we compare the performance between these label sets and evaluate how correlated individual class performances are across these sets.
 We observe an identical ranking across label sets in POS tagging and NER.
 On NER, the difference in model performance between the \textit{true} labels and \textit{words} as labels is within standard error.
 However, on POS there is a small but significant decrease of 5.4 points between the two; this drop in performance likely quantifies the benefit of observing the POS task data in the Pile.

 The correlation study shows that performance across classes on the \textit{original}, \textit{proxy}, and \textit{words} label sets for POS tagging are all strongly correlated ($\rho$ > 0.9).
 However, their correlations with the \textit{shuffled} labels are less significant; this difference is likely due to the prior task knowledge GPT-NeoX has for UD labels leading to predicting the actual label of the class rather than the shuffled one, as seen in Section \ref{sec:analysis-label-effect}.